open-data-fabric/open-data-fabric/open-data-fabric.md

 <a name="setpollingsource-schema"></a>
 ##### SetPollingSource
-Contains information on how extenrally-hosted data can be ingested into the root dataset.
+Contains information on how externally-hosted data can be ingested into the root dataset.

 | Property | Type | Required | Format | Description |
 | :---: | :---: | :---: | :---: | --- |